payu-org/payu/docs/source/usage.rst

 * ``mom5_idealised-dome-9f3c7e0a``
 * ``mom5_idealised-double_gyre-bafb77b6``

-In the second use-case, ``bowl1`` is the branch name, whereas in the first case it was part of the control directory name.
+In the second use case, ``bowl1`` is the branch name, whereas in the first case it was part of the control directory name.
 There are no rigid rules, it depends on the use case.